d8ahaze/expLB/Su0UD.md

    6 crw-rw-rw- 1 root root      1,   5 Jul 15 21:54 zero
 ```

-<a name="major-minor-nums-bCl1">Traditionally, the major number identifies the driver associated with the device.</a>
+Traditionally, the major number identifies the driver associated with the device.
 For example, /dev/null and /dev/zero are both managed by driver 1, whereas virtual consoles and serial terminals are managed by driver 4; similarly, both vcs1 and vcsa1 devices are managed by driver 7.
 Modern Linux kernels allow multiple drivers to share major numbers, but most devices that you will see are still organized on the one-major-one-driver principle.

-<a name="major-minor-nums-bDl1">The minor number is used by the kernel to determine exactly which device is being referred to.</a>
+The minor number is used by the kernel to determine exactly which device is being referred to.
 Depending on how your driver is written (as we will see below), you can either get a direct pointer to your device from the kernel, or you can use the minor number yourself as an index into a local array of devices.
 Either way, the kernel itself knows almost nothing about minor numbers beyond the fact that they refer to devices implemented by your driver.

-<a name="dev-nums-impl"></a>
-# The Internal Representation of Device Numbers
+## The Internal Representation of Device Numbers

 Within the kernel, the `dev_t` type (defined in `<linux/types.h>`) is used to hold device numbers -- both the major and minor parts.
 As of Version 6.4.0 of the kernel, `dev_t` is a 32-bit (`u32`) quantity with 12 bits set aside for the major number and 20 for the minor number.